Room and Bathroom Types

 The vast majority of our rooms are double occupancy.
 We also have a limited

-number of single and triple occupancy rooms.
+number of single, triple and quadruple occupancy rooms.
 Assignment to a single room costs

 substantially more than assignment to a shared occupancy room.